amd-jnovotny/hipBLASLt/docs/conceptual/hipblaslt-clients.rst

 hipblaslt-bench
 ============================

-``hipblaslt-bench`` is used to measure the performance and to verify the correctness of the hipBLASLt functions.
+``hipblaslt-bench`` measurs the performance and verifies the correctness of the hipBLASLt functions.
-It has a command line interface for ease of use.
+It includes a command line interface for ease of use.

 For example, to run ``fp32`` GEMM with validation, use this command: